The holiday giveaway winners have been contacted. Thank you for participating, everyone!

 So, how does Truvia stack up with similar sweeteners?
 Read on for my review!

 After trying out Truvia in various recipes, I’m a little disappointed in the sweetener that the manufacturer, Cargill, claims is made from “the best-tasting part of the stevia leaf.”
 Truvia has a distinct aftertaste–a lingering, pungent flavor note that’s a dead giveaway it’s not real sugar.
 I’m used to erythritol’s cooling sensation on the tongue, so I know it’s not that.
 I’m guessing the aftertaste comes from Cargill’s refinement process for extracting the sweet compounds from the stevia plant.
 The special extract they used is called “Rebiana.”
-By comparison with Truvia, the NuNaturals pure stevia extract I use has a pure, clean sweetness.
-It’s still the best-tasting stevia I’ve ever tasted, which surprised me a little since Cargill is a multi-billion dollar corporation that has pumped thousands of dollars into developing and marketing Truvia.
-Their taste tasters must not have tasted multiple brands of stevia to know what “good” stevia tastes like!
+By comparison with Truvia, the pure stevia extract I use has a pure, clean sweetness.

 Another noteworthy aspect of Truvia is the artificially sweet smell of it, reminiscent of cotton candy, or perhaps toasted marshmallows?
 The added fragrance seems a bit unnecessary.
 I’ve never smelled sugar with an odor that hits you in the face when you unscrew the jar!
 The scent must come from the “natural flavors” listed as one of the ingredients for Truvia on the label.

 Still, the taste of Truvia is tolerable.
 The main reason I won’t be purchasing any more Truvia is due to the cost.
 At $6.99 for 9.8 ounces in grocery stores, it’s expensive for the amount you get compared to my homemade blend of stevia and erythritol.
-I order 5 lb bags of erythritol and have a giant jar of stevia extract (a lifetime supply, pretty much!), which I combine to sweeten baked goods for the best value.
+I order 5 lb bags of erythritol and have an 8 oz bag of stevia extract (a lifetime supply, pretty much!), which I combine to sweeten baked goods for the best value.
 Truvia cannot be purchased in bulk as far as I know.

 Since I get questions from readers about using Truvia in my recipes, I decided to create a Truvia substitute.
 This way, if you’d like to use Truvia in place of the sweeteners I list, you’ll know the amount of stevia and erythritol that you can replace with Truvia.
 My recipes don’t always use the same ratio of stevia to erythritol that’s in this “Truvia”-like blend, so keep that in mind.
 I like to play around with amounts of each sweetener, and usually add a little xylitol in the mix to improve the flavor.
 The flexibility you have when you can use erythritol and stevia separately is ideal for baking.